libigl/libigl/tutorial/tutorial.md

 rule each libigl function is contained in a pair of .h/.cpp files with the same name.
 By default, the .h files include the corresponding cpp files, making the library header-only.

-Reading a mesh from a file requires a single igl function call:
+Reading a mesh from a file requires a single libigl function call:

 ```cpp
 igl::readOFF("../shared/cube.off", V, F);
 ```

-The function reads the mesh cube.off and it fills the provided **V** and **F** matrices.
+The function reads the mesh cube.off and it fills the provided `V` and `F` matrices.
 Similarly, a mesh can be written in an OBJ file using:

 ```cpp